GothenburgBitFactory/timewarrior/CONTRIBUTING.md

        $ git commit -am '<issue>: <description>'
        ...
        $ git push origin feature_branch

+    Furthermore, commits should be signed off according to the [DCO](DCO).

 1. Create the pull request on Github.

 ## What happens next?